cs396-web-dev/spring2021/pages/_assignments/hw1.md

     });
 ```

 This first route simply sends the receiver a response with a message saying "App is running".
+Instead of a normal function, which uses `return` to output a value, an API uses the `.send()` method to send a value back to the system requesting it (in this case, Postman).
 Messages between the server and client are sent via JSON, which is a standardized notation for structured data.
-For all the routes in this homework, responses should take the form of a JavaScript Object with a `data` field that holds the required information.
+This route sends back a JavaScript object with one key-value pair; the client can then receive the message and look at the `data` field to find the requested information.

 This route does not accept any input from the user; It will send back the same data each time it is called.
 There are two ways in which data can be embedded within requests to be used by the handler.
 The first is _parameters_, which take the form of colon-prefixed variables in the route path.
 For example, in the path `"/doctor/:n"`, `n` is a parameter that can be accessed within the handler using `req.params["n"]`.

 The second is the _request body_, which can hold any type of information in a JSON object. __NOTE__: GET requests are forbidden from containing request bodies; Only the PUSH, PUT, PATCH, and DELETE methods can use them.
 You can access this object using `req.body`.
 The `body-parser` library we downloaded handled converting this body into a readable JSON format.

 All HTTP responses have an attached _status code_, which represents additional information about the request.
 A list of all valid HTTP status codes can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
-For this assignment, all routes should return a `200` status code unless otherwise specified.
+For this assignment, all routes should return a `200` status code for a valid request unless POST is used, in which case a `201` status should be used.

 ### Data